 Sagicor Jamaica's acquisition of a Canadian chartered bank's Jamaican operations in June 2014 was a part of its efforts to grow.
 The acquisition included a commercial bank and an inactive securities dealer.
-The merged commercial banking operation, now called Sagicor Bank Jamaica Limited, is the fourth largest commercial bank in Jamaica by assets with J\$175.9 billion of total assets as of December 31, 2021.
-Sagicor Bank Jamaica Limited principally provides commercial banking services, including lending, accepting deposits, trading foreign exchange and corporate secretarial services across three market segments: retail, commercial and corporate clients.
+The merged commercial banking operation, now called Sagicor Bank Jamaica Limited ("SBJL"), is the fourth largest commercial bank in Jamaica by assets with J\$192.5 billion of total assets as of December 31, 2022.
+We continued our focus on service delivery to our clients specifically finding new, innovative and consistent ways to being "In Our Clients' Corner" meaning meeting them where they needed us to do so most.
+Our four main areas of specialization can be broken up into the corporate, SME, retail and payments units where we provide our clients with commercial banking services, credit and debit card services, savings and deposits, foreign exchange sales and purchases, payments solutions (inclusive of Point of Sale (POS) devices, payment gateway services and corporate secretarial services.
 Sagicor Bank Jamaica Limited now operates through 16 branches located in key markets throughout Jamaica, including Kingston, Mandeville, May Pen, Black River, Savanna-la-mar, Montego Bay, and Ocho Rios.
-As an investment bank, Sagicor Investments Jamaica Limited (an affiliate of Sagicor Bank Jamaica Limited) focuses on securities trading, asset management, stock brokerage, corporate finance, advisory services, underwriting, cash management and custody services.
+As an investment bank, Sagicor Investments Jamaica Limited ("SIJL") (an affiliate of SBJL) focuses on securities trading, asset management, stock brokerage, corporate finance, advisory services, underwriting, cash management and custody services.
 It has several securities licenses and designations including as a Bank of Jamaica primary dealer, and unit trust and stockbroking licenses.